Torres Strait Spanish Mackerel Fishery

 Condition of the fishery

 Information available for the Torres Strait Spanish Mackerel Fishery indicates that the stock has been relatively stable during a period of several decades.
+Stock assessment reports for the Torres Strait Mackerel stock are available here:

 Although the Spanish Mackerel stocks in Torres Strait were once thought to be migratory and moved between jurisdictions, there is emerging evidence that there is probably limited exchange between the Torres Strait and the Gulf of Carpentaria or Queensland east coast.